 A Nodes section that comprises all the nodes that exist in the business process.

 A Connections section that connects all the business process nodes for creating a flow chart.

 JBPM has a heritage process designer and the latest process designer to create business process diagrams.
-The latest process designer contains an enhanced layout, feature collection and developed continuously.
-Until we implement all the features of the heritage process designer in the latest process designer, both the process designers exist in the business central for us to use.
+The latest process designer contains an enhanced layout, feature collection, and developed continuously.
+Until we implement all the features of the heritage process designer in the latest process designer, both the process designers exist in the business center for us to use.